J0ken/Pergasha-Sheet/README.md

 # Core Page
--Change Wounds box into a Focus list with toggle -Change Effects and Conditions box into a features and traits list -Add filler text to extra resources boxes (Class and other) to make the editable field obvious -Change spell burnout to Psi Limit with a drop down option from 1 to 8 -Remove Fate and Inspiration and add two boxes like the speed one with editable field and title -Change Background to Tribe/Clan ----> DONE
+-Change Wounds box into a Focus list with toggle -Change Effects and Conditions box into a features and traits list ----> DONE -Add filler text to extra resources boxes (Class and other) to make the editable field obvious -Change spell burnout to Psi Limit with a drop down option from 1 to 8 -Remove Fate and Inspiration and add two boxes like the speed one with editable field and title ----> DONE -Change Background to Tribe/Clan ----> DONE
 -Fix the clicking output of Psionics Save DC
 -----------------